Crypto terminology, decoded.

 Total Value Locked (TVL)

-The total value of assets deposited in a DeFi protocol or ecosystem.
+The estimated value of assets deposited in a DeFi protocol, app, chain, or ecosystem at a point in time.

 Transaction